syncfusion-content/windowsforms-docs/WindowsForms/xptaskpane/Creating-a-Simple-XPTaskPane.md

 To add control manually in C#, follow the given steps:

-**Step 1** - Add the following required assembly references to the project:
+Step 1.
+Add the following required assembly references to the project:

         * Syncfusion.Grid.Base.dll
         * Syncfusion.Grid.Windows.dll